 Faircourt Asset Management has announced:

-FCS.PR.B is tracked by HIMIPref™, but is relegated to the Scraps index on credit concerns.
+FIG.PR.A is tracked by HIMIPref™ but was relegated to the ‘Scraps’ index as part of the February 2009 rebalancing on credit concerns.